zivz/weatherapp_codelab/codelab.md

 #### Creating our currentWeather Network Call
 Our network call will not get any outside parameters, but rather be using our location coordinates, which will be accessed through a singleton as well.
-We'll use the enumeration to capture information about whether an asychronous call succeeds or fails, and use the associated values for the `Result.success(_:)` and `Result.failure(_:)` cases to carry information about the result of the call.
+We'll use the enumeration to capture information about whether an asynchronous call succeeds or fails, and use the associated values for the `Result.success(_:)` and `Result.failure(_:)` cases to carry information about the result of the call.
 To read more about using result, I've found [this article](https://www.hackingwithswift.com/articles/161/how-to-use-result-in-swift) very helpful.

 Go ahead an declare our function under `private init() {}` declaration.